HarvestMint/lab2_TasKManagerApp/README.md

-#Task Mananger App
-A simple app for keeping track of to-do tasks.
+Task Mananger App - A simple app for keeping track of to-do tasks.

 To add a task:
 - Enter text into the text field and click the "Add Task" button.